 It should sound like this:

-Generating white noise is simple, we just need to generate random numbers between the maximum and minimum amplitudes.
-This is really easy, just use Ruby’s built-in
+To generate white noise we need to generate random numbers between the maximum and minimum amplitudes.
+We can use Ruby’s built-in

 rand method let’s you pass in a range that the random number should be within.